 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 600D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 600D and the Nikon D850?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 600D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.